I’ve been wanting to write this DIY post for a while now and I’m so excited to finally share it with you!

-Guys, I can’t even begin to tell you how amazing these brackets look in person – the camera just can’t capture how beautiful they are.
-They look like they cost MUCH more than $20 each, and the warm tone of the gold paint pairs perfectly with the antique pine wood.
+They look like they cost MUCH more than $20 each, and the warm tone of the gold paint pairs perfectly with the antique heart pine wood.

 Feel free to contact me with any questions you might have about this project – I’m super happy to help.